-Now I need to go ahead and set the next point.
+Now we can continue working on the next part of our motion path animation, so I will go ahead and set the next point.
 I'll place the playhead here, after another second, and now I have to place the car, somewhere after this turn, and adjust the path using the bezier handles.
 Just like this.
-I'll try here to make the path as smooth as possible.
+I'll try here to make the motion path as smooth as possible.
 Now let's have a look at it:

-I think it looks pretty good so far, maybe little extra adjustments will be needed later.
-So let's move on.
+I think the motion looks pretty good so far, but maybe little extra adjustments will be needed later.
+Let's move on for now.
 I'll take the playhead to 2.5 seconds and think of the next position of the car.
 I guess here it will be good, almost in the middle of the last turn of the race track.
-Carefully adjust the path to fit along the track.
-Grab this handle here, and make sure the path won't drive the car off the track.
+Carefully adjust the motion path of the car to fit along the track.
+Grab this handle here and make sure the path won't drive the car off the track.
 I wanted to go more in the right lane.
 Now let's see how it goes:

-I want now the next keyframe at 3 and a half seconds.
-And of course drag the car somewhere towards the end of this last turn, here.
-The same thing adjusting the path, and I'd like to keep the car in the right lane again for now.
-So now I need to close the loop and bring the car at the same point from where it started.
-Another second further from the last keyframe.
+I need to close the loop and bring the car at the same point from where it started, another second further from the last keyframe.
 Drag the car near to its final position.
-Adjust the path.
+Adjust the motion path.
 Let's go back a little bit, so I can grab the point.
-I have the snappings disabled for this, because otherwise, it will make the process more difficult as you can see.
-So I'll keep this option disabled.
+I have the snappings disabled for this, because otherwise, it will make the process more difficult, as you can see.
+I'll keep this option disabled.
 So now I will carefully place the endpoint over the start point:

-Adjust the path, to look continuous to obtain a good looking loop, there.
+Adjust the motion path so it will look continuous to obtain a good looking loop.
 Now let's have a quick preview.
 There seems to be a speed difference in the last turn, so I will have to do a few more adjustments.
 To speed things up a little, I have to reduce the time between these keyframes.

 Let's take a look.
 It looks like this loop doesn't need to be more than 4 seconds.
 Therefore I'll go to the timeline settings and set the timeline to 4 seconds.
 Also, make sure you check the infinite option.
 I already have it checked:

 Now let's keep going.
 I'll duplicate the last keyframe.
 Right-click and duplicate.
 Moving on now towards the last turn of the race track I need to find the spot where I should place the keyframe.
 From here I want the drifting to start and now I want to see how long it should take.
 Here, I'll rotate the car a little, and let's check it out.
-Ok, maybe.
-Maybe the drift should last a little longer.
+Maybe the drift during the motion path should last a little longer.
 I'll bring the last keyframe here to 3.5 seconds:

 Now in this last portion I want to make the car lose the stability a little bit, so I'll alternate a few rotations clockwise and counterclockwise, and I'll make it to recover its stability right before the finish line.
 For that, I will duplicate the first keyframe.
 Let's see the animation now, ok.

 Now let's go to the preview to see the actual loop.
-So this is how to make a certain element animate along a custom path using the position animator and rotate to make it a little more interesting.
+This is how you can create a motion path.
+You can animate any element along a custom path using the Position animator and rotate to make it a little more interesting.

 Now let's place it behind the red car.
 I want to make it racing against the red car, so I must do the same thing over again.
 Add the Position animator.
 I'm going to drag the playhead to 0.5 seconds, right where the second position keyframe of the red car is.
 Now drag the blue car behind, right about here.
 Also, click on the orient on path icon.
 I must adjust the rotation a little bit, the path as well.
 Now let's take a look: